Kamehamehaaaaa/UF-NestMate/Sprint4.md

 -   Toggles comment form when Add Comment is clicked
 -   Adds a new comment correctly
 -   Closes modal when Close button is clicked
+-   Checks if the nearby amenities section is rendered when selected (New)

 ### ContactForm Component Tests